 How Are We Doing?

-Recent data comparing 2018 to 2019 data shows that people are slowing down and are participating in creating safe, livable streets that help us reach our goal of Vision Zero.
+Recent analysis comparing 2019 to 2020 data shows that people are slowing down and are participating in creating safe, livable streets that help us reach our goal of Vision Zero.

-Since Vision Zero was adopted by the City of Edmonton in 2015, fatalities have decreased by 56% and serious injuries have declined by 30%.
+Since Vision Zero was adopted by the City of Edmonton in 2015, fatalities have decreased by 63%, serious injuries have declined by 40%, and pedestrian serious injuries and fatalities have decreased by 54%.
 Our data driven approach to addressing high collision locations, unsafe speeds and their contributing causes is working.
 The positive trend in the reduction of serious injuries and fatalities demonstrates we are on track to reach Vision Zero by 2032.